 While you might associate air fryers with quick, crispy snacks like French fries and chicken wings, models with a capacity of around 7 quarts or more can work as an alternative to your regular oven for meals.
 The largest models can handle main courses like a whole chicken or a rack of ribs and produce bigger batches of sides, such as Brussels sprouts and cauliflower.
-Since a roomier cooking surface area yields better air frying results, you may want to consider a large-capacity air fryer if you have the space.
-Many of the largest air fryers are also dual-basket models, allowing you to prepare different foods on each side or use just one basket when cooking smaller amounts of food.
+Since a larger cooking surface yields better air-frying results, you may want to consider a large-capacity air fryer if you have the space.
+Many of the largest air fryers are also dual-basket models, allowing you to cook different foods on each side or use just one basket for smaller portions.

 Quick Look